njonsson/cape/README.markdown

 ### Iterate over available Rake tasks

 Cape lets you enumerate Rake tasks, optionally filtering them by task name or namespace.
-Note that Cape statements must be executed within a `Cape` block.
+Note that Cape statements must be contained in a `Cape` block.

     # config/deploy.rb